xogus1194/openmusichistory/sample-beethoven-piano-sonata.md

 Thus, due to the simple structure of the first movement, it is essential to truly feel and express the musical ideas above all else.
 Beethoven included the instruction **"sostenuto"** in this piece, meaning that the notes should be played as expressively as possible, allowing them to be sustained fully.
 Additionally, he added the comment in Italian: **"Si deve suonare tutto questo pezzo delicatissimamente e senza sordini,"** which means *"One must play this entire piece very delicately and without damper."*

+Comment: It would be nice if there was an explanation for other movements besides the first movement.